 Stay right here for our final news roundup and information overload.

-My administration submitted a balanced and responsible immigration reform plan to Congress.
+In the final hour of the Sean Hannity Show, my administration submitted a balanced and responsible immigration reform plan to Congress.

-Our plan fully secures the border, provides a permanent solution to DACA, which we're really working on, and modernizes our immigration system by ending extended family migration and the lottery system so we can eventually have a merit-based system where people can come in and work for your companies, work for you, and do a phenomenal job.
+Our plan fully secures the border, provides a permanent solution to DACA, which we're really working on, and modernizes our immigration system by ending extended family migration and the lottery system so we can eventually have a merit-based system where people can come in and work for your companies, work for you, and do a phenomenal job, a phenomenal job.

 People that love our country and that want to love our country and our people.